-In addition, on November 5, 2021 CMS issued COVID-19 vaccination requirements for health care staff in certified facilities.
-IDPH will enforce in compliance with QSO-22-07-ALL, released on December 28, 2021
+IDPH will also enforce the vaccination requirements for CMS certified facilities in compliance with QSO-22-07-ALL, released on December 28, 2021.

-Per CDC guidance, up to date vaccination, including booster doses for visitors, is always preferred and should be encouraged.
-The state has arrangements with specialized LTC pharmacies that will work with facilities to provide onsite vaccination clinics for residents as well as the family and friends of residents.
+CDC guidance for up to date vaccination, including booster doses for visitors, is always preferred and should be encouraged.